 Some people may be fortunate enough not to require additional help.
 However, many of us have obligations outside of writing.

-We all have a point where we’re afraid to tell people that we’re writing a book.
+We all have a point where we’re afraid to tell people that we’re writing a book with intention.
 It makes it a little too real, a little like an obligation.
 But trust me, we all need this project to feel real.
 We need to be able to say it out loud to other people, “I am writing a book.”

 Not only does this allow us to draw support from others, but it also increases our accountability, both to others and to ourselves.